Skip to content

 R6

-Sqft field shows 102, which appears to be a data entry artifact and should be verified before underwriting
+Sqft figure of 102 in the data feed appears to be a data error and should be verified before underwriting

 All financial figures are estimates only.
 They do not constitute financial or investment advice.
 Conduct independent due diligence.
 Past performance is not indicative of future results.